 The project is located within the traditional territory of the Mattole tribe.
 The project was referred to the Northwest Information Center (NWIC), Big Lagoon Rancheria, Blue Lake Rancheria, Hupa Valley Tribe, Karuk Tribe, Bear River Band of the Rohnerville Rancheria, Round Valley Indian Tribes of the Round Valley Reservation, Wiyot Tribe, and Yurok Tribe of the Yurok Reservation between February and May 2018.
-A Cultural Resources Investigation was prepared by Dimitra Zalarvis-Chase, MA, RPA and Thomas J. Ross, BA, of DZC Archaeology & Cultural Resource Management (DZC), Arcata, CA (May 2018).
+A Cultural Resources Investigation report was prepared by Dimitra Zalarvis-Chase, MA, RPA and Thomas J. Ross, BA, of DZC Archaeology & Cultural Resource Management (DZC), Arcata, CA (May 2018).
 The Bear River Tribal Historic Preservation Officer (THPO) recommended a survey given the sensitivity of the general area.
 No other tribe/representative responded to the referral.

 The DZC report concludes that there will be "No Effect" to historic, archaeological, or Tribal Cultural Resources, as defined by CEQA.
 The record and literature searches indicated that there are no previously recorded resources within the Area of Potential Effect (APE) or Environmental Study Limits (ESL).
-A previous survey of the ESL, but not the APE, was conducted; and the survey report (S-043341), prepared for the California Department of Fish and Wildlife, concluded that no cultural resources during that investigation.
+A previous survey of the ESL, but not the APE, was conducted; and the survey report (S-043341), prepared for the California Department of Fish and Wildlife, concluded that no cultural resources were identified during that investigation.

-The DZC survey did identify one new archaeological resource (MAR-01), which was recorded on Department of Parks and Recreation Series 523 form (documented in Appendix F of the DZC report).
-However, the resource is a lone constituent, is not recommended eligible for the CRHR or NRHP, and is not located within 600 feet of any cannabis activity or related structures.
+The DZC survey did identify one new archaeological resource (MAR-01), which was recorded on the Department of Parks and Recreation Series 523 form (documented in Appendix F of the DZC report).

+However, the resource is a lone constituent, is not recommended eligible for the California Register of Historic Resources (CRHR) or National Register of Historic Places (NRHP), and is not located within 600 feet of any cannabis activity or related structures.
 Measures to protect unknown cultural resources, in accordance with the Inadvertent Discoveries Protocol, have been incorporated into the Conditions of Approval (Informational Note 3).